rlenglet/openfaucet/docs/controller.rst

     :param in_port: The port from which the frame is to be sent. :const:`~openfaucet.ofproto.OFPP_NONE` if none.
+      :const:`~openfaucet.ofproto.OFPP_TABLE` to perform the actions
+      defined in the flow table.
     :type in_port: integer

-    :param actions: The sequence of action objects (see :mod:`~openfaucet.ofaction`) specifying the actions to perform
+    :param actions: The sequence of action objects (implementing :mod:`~openfaucet.ofaction.IAction`) specifying the actions to
-      on the frame.
+      perform on the frame.

     :param data: The entire Ethernet frame, as a sequence of byte buffers.
 Should be of length 0 if buffer_id is -1, and should be